 At Griffin Primary School, we believe that all our children can become fluent readers and writers.
-Therefore, we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic Phonics programme.
+Therefore, we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.

 High quality phonics sessions are taught daily from the earliest point.
-Phase one is taught throughout Nursery and concentrates on developing children's speaking and listening skills to lay the foundations for phase two.
-In Reception, we follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering Phonics to read and spell as they move through school.
+Foundations for Phonics is taught throughout Nursery and concentrates on developing children's speaking and listening skills and their ability to orally blend and segment.
+This lays the foundations for phase two.
+In Reception, we follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

 As a result, all our children can tackle any unfamiliar words as they read.
-At Griffin Primary School, we also model the application of the alphabetic code through Phonics in shared reading and writing, both inside and outside of the Phonics lesson and across the curriculum.
+At Griffin Primary School, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.